NeoMutt

 #define SMIME_ENCRYPT

-void mutt_generate_recvattach_list(struct AttachCtx *actx, struct Email *e, struct Body *parts, FILE *fp, int parent_type, int level, bool decrypted)
+void mutt_generate_recvattach_list(struct AttachCtx *actx, struct Email *e, struct Body *b, FILE *fp, int parent_type, int level, bool decrypted)

 Create a list of attachments.